SPD Selector

 How many air terminals does my building need for complete lightning protection?

-The required number of air terminals depends on building dimensions, roof geometry, and lightning protection level requirements:
+The required number depends on building dimensions, roof geometry, and lightning protection level requirements:

 • Small residential buildings: Typically 2–4 air terminals for complete coverage